renweiya/RFQ-RFAC/README.md

    `python train_battle.py --algo rfac`

-3. train your model and change the name of model file form 1999 to 1999A,1999B,...
+3. train your model and change the name of model file from 1999 to 1999A,1999B,...

 **Steps for testing models under Battle Game and Wild_war Game**